 Note 1: These parameters are characterized but not tested in manufacturing.

-2: Data in "Typ" column is at 5V, 25°C unless otherwise stated.
-Parameters are for design guidance only and are not tested.
+- 2: Data in "Typ" column is at 5V, 25°C unless otherwise stated.
+Parameters are for design guidance only and are not tested. - Assumes 50 pF load on all SPI pins.